Ann-Anahit/p5-advanced-frontend/README.md

 ### The MyEvents Page

-This page is reserved for all events from the logged in user.
+This page is reserved for the event list from the logged in user.

 ![MyEvents page](src/documentation/images/MyEvent.png)